 Broccoli Potsticker Dumplings

 - Mix the soy sauce, sri racha, brown sugar, corn starch, and salt together and set aside.

-- Heat 1/2 tbsp of oil over medium high heat and fry the broccoli for a few minutes, until it begins to brown.
+- Heat ½ tablespoon of oil over medium high heat and fry the broccoli for a few minutes, until it begins to brown.
 Turn the heat down and add the ginger, garlic and spring onions.
 Fry 30 seconds, or until fragrant.
 Add the okara/tofu, along with the soy sauce mixture (stir it up first).
 The mixture will thicken at this point.
 Remove and set aside to cool a bit.

-- Once the potsticker filling is cooled, fill each dumpling wrapper with 1.5-2 tsp of filling, placing the filling in the centre and folding the pastry over into a half moon shape.
-Gently but firmly pleat the edges (if they aren’t sticking, simply brush some water around them).
+- Once the potsticker filling is cooled, fill each dumpling wrapper with 1.5-2 teaspoon of filling, placing the filling in the centre and folding the pastry over into a half moon shape.
+Gently but firmly pleat the edges (if they aren't sticking, simply brush some water around them).

-- Heat the other 1 tbsp of oil in a 9 or 10 inch skillet to a medium-high heat, swirling the oil to coat the pan.
+- Heat the other 1 tablespoon of oil in a 9 or 10 inch skillet to a medium-high heat, swirling the oil to coat the pan.
 Place the dumplings, pleated side up, in the hot oil for about a minute or until the bottoms brown.
 Add the water and quickly cover the pan, leaving the dumplings to steam until all of the water is gone (about 3-5 minutes).

 - Serve hot, with soy sauce or your favourite Asian condiment.